 Why Community College Isn't Just Like High School

-Some high school students assume going to community college means they’ll have to interact with everyone they knew in high school all over again.
-But community colleges take students from multiple local high schools and typically have thousands of students – there’s no way you’ll walk onto campus knowing everyone!
-Even if you do see a few familiar faces, it’ll be in a completely different environment (and truth be told, you may feel reassured when you do see people you recognize if you’re overwhelmed your first week).
+Some high school students assume that going to community college means they’ll have to interact with everyone they knew in high school.
+But community colleges take students from multiple high schools and typically have thousands of students.
+So there’s no way you’ll walk onto campus knowing everyone!
+Even if you do see familiar faces, it’ll be in a completely different environment.

 You’ll Have More Class Options